Have you been tasked with the job of creating a request for proposal, or an RFP?

 The good news is there are a number of tools to make creating RFPs easier and less stressful than you’re imagining.

-For today’s purposes, the following three tools are great places to get started:
+For today’s purposes, the following five tools are great places to get started:

 To create customized RFPs with your own branding, consider using the proposal software PandaDoc.